albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 ## Notes about the Garmin Formats GFP and FPL {#garmin-notes}

 Various problems can appear when reading exported flight plans into the Garmin units.
-Most of these are a result of the Garmin navigation database which uses data of an older AIRAC cycle \(mostly 1611\).
+Most of these are a result of the Garmin navigation database which uses data of an older AIRAC cycle \(mostly 1611 at the time of writing\).
 Updated simulator or add-on databases \(like the one in _Little Navmap_\) can use the latest navdata or an old one from FSX or P3D stock data.
 X-Plane 11.10 stock navdata is currently based on 1611.

 Any waypoints, airways or procedures that are removed, added or renamed over time can cause locked waypoints or other messages when reading a flight plan into the GNS or GTN.